-- Best Fitness Trackers available in the market.
+- Best Activity Monitors available in the market.

-- How to choose a Fitness tracker which best fits your needs?
+- How to choose an Activity tracker which best fits your needs?

 - How to use your fitness band effectively?

-What does the ‘Numbers’ tell about the Fitness trackers?
+What do the ‘Numbers’ tell about the Activity monitors?

 Let’s jump into the ‘Numbers game’ before talking about anything else.

-According to a survey by MobileHealthNews, 1 in 5 Americans owns a fitness tracker or a smart watch now but surprisingly, only 1 in 10 wears them on a daily basis.
+According to a survey by MobileHealthNews, 1 in 5 Americans owns an activity tracker or a smartwatch now but surprisingly, only 1 in 10 wears them on a daily basis.

 Why is that so?

-Which means only 21% of the population uses the fitness trackers or any other wearable despite the fact that 80% people know about them.
+This means only 21% of the population uses the activity monitors or any other wearable despite the fact that 80% of people know about them.

-On the other hand, the survey of Global Web Index suggests that the only 16% of internet users own the wearables like the smart watch and fitness trackers.
+On the other hand, the survey of the Global Web Index suggests that only 16% of internet users own wearables like smartwatch and activity monitors.

 But don’t disappoint by these numbers.
-In 2015 20% people started using fitness trackers as compared to 16% in 2014.
-Which is 4% growth in a year and it was mainly because of the Apple Watch release in 2015.
+In 2019 21% of people started using activity monitors as compared to 16% in 2014.
+Which is 4% growth in 3 years and it was mainly because of the Apple Watch release in 2015.

 Read More: Best 3D Pens – Squeeze To Draw

 Similarly, Researchers at the University of Wisconsin-Madison took a sample of 51 overweight postmenopausal women and offered 25 out of 51 the fitness trackers and the rest were offered the pedometers.
-The women who used the fitness trackers found themselves more active within a month and started spending one more hour a week as compared to the past.
+The women who used the activity monitors found themselves more active within a month and started spending one more hour a week as compared to the past.

 Cadmus-Bertram who was leading the research concluded it as:

 Wow!
-Isn't this statement itself enough to convince someone to start using fitness trackers?
+Isn’t this statement itself enough to convince someone to start using activity monitors?

-And what do the people believe who are using the fitness trackers, clip-ons or any other fitness bands?
-According to the HRI/CIS wearable consumer’s survey in 2014:
+And what do the people believe who are using the activity monitors, clip-on, or any other fitness bands?
+According to the HRI/CIS wearable consumer’s survey:

 - 56% believe that the average life expectancy will grow by 10 years because of self-monitoring.

-- 46% believe that the fitness trackers and wearable technology will decrease the obesity.
+- 46% believe that the activity monitors and wearable technology will decrease obesity.
 AND

 - 42% believe that the average person’s athletic ability will improve dramatically.

-And what are the popular brands offering best fitness trackers for you?
+And what are the popular brands offering the best activity monitors for you?
 This completely depends on your needs and requirements.
-But according to the latest surveys, Fitbit is the leader of fitness trackers market followed by Xiaomi, Apple, Garmin, and Samsung.
+But according to the latest surveys, Fitbit is the leader of the activity monitors market followed by Xiaomi, Apple, Garmin, and Samsung.

 As an activity tracker and fitness band, Garmin Vivosmart HR+ also plays a fantastic job.
 It displays your preferred bedtime along with how long you sleep.
 Another interesting feature is the Move Bar.
-Move bar builds on your home screen and it starts filling according to your inactivity.
+The move bar builds on your home screen and it starts filling according to your inactivity.
 Therefore, to clear it you need to move.
 When it comes to sports tracking, Garmin Vivosmart HR+ plays a significant role.
-All you need to do is press the button, choose activity icon and tap Run to start tracking.
-It will accurately track distance, calories and time through GPS.
-But the device does not offer you multi-sports option and thus limited to running and workout only.
+All you need to do is press the button, choose the activity icon, and tap Run to start tracking.
+It will accurately track distance, calories, and time through GPS.
+But the device does not offer you a multi-sports option and thus limited to running and workout only.
 Garmin’s timely deliver you notifications when paired with your phone.

 Also, you can read some full messages.
 You can retrieve the last three notifications anytime by scrolling down the main menu which is amazing.
 Lastly, the battery life is pretty impressive.
 It lasts for around six days along with notifications and workout sessions.